 My pathway to a career in counselling began at the Justice Institute of B.C. in 2011, where I took several courses offered through the Centre for Conflict Resolution.
 I was amazed by how the skills I acquired changed my life and how I communicate with others.
 I was also deeply moved by how open people were about trying to incorporate these skills into their own lives.

 In 2015, I began my studies at Vancouver College of Counsellor Training, where I learned about different counselling theories and how to use them.
 In 2016, I stumbled upon an amazing organization, Battered Women’s Support Services (BWSS) in Vancouver, and I enrolled in their Violence Prevention and Intervention Program.
-The program challenged me to reassess some of my beliefs, and I continue to learn a great deal from the brilliant woman who work there, as well as the ones who access its services.
-I started volunteering on the BWSS Crisis Line and I continue to volunteer as a counsellor there as well.
+The program challenged me to reassess some of my beliefs, and I continued to learn a great deal from the brilliant woman who work there, as well as the ones who access its services.
+I started volunteering on the BWSS Crisis Line and I continued to volunteer as a counsellor there until the end of 2019.

 Aside from my volunteer work, I’ve continued my education by taking courses in Focusing Therapy and Applied Suicide Intervention Skills Training (ASIST) through the Vancouver Crisis Centre, and I also receive continued supervision with a group of incredibly talented counsellors.
 I continue to be amazed by the different therapies available, and how they have proven to be effective in making changes in my life, as I am a firm believer that I need to experience the therapies I offer in my practice before they are offered to clients.

-If you are interested in booking an appointment with me, or would like to have a brief conversation to see if I am a good match, please contact me directly at firstname.lastname@example.org, or 778-888-1915.
+If you are interested in booking an appointment with me, or would like to have a brief conversation to see if we are a good match, please contact me directly at firstname.lastname@example.org, or 778-888-1915.